knockout/knockout/documentation/computedObservables.md

         $.getJSON('/Some/Json/Service', params, this.currentPageData);
     }, this);

-Note: If you just want to prevent a computed observable from updating too often, see the [`rateLimit` extender](rateLimit-observable.html).
+Note: If you just want to prevent a computed observable from updating too often, see the [throttle extender](throttle-extender.html).

 ### Note: Why circular dependencies aren't meaningful